Build options and Environment Variables

 The is the only environment variable that is required for cocotb, all others are optional.

-Multiple test functions can be specified using a comma-separated list.
+Multiple test function regexes can be specified using a comma-separated list.

 The file name where xUnit XML tests results are stored.
 If not provided, the default is

 Enable to report Python coverage data.
 For some simulators, this will also report HDL coverage.